 Move Types into Matching Files

-This command is a bulk fix that helps you organize types and/pr delegates so that each type/delegate definition is located in a single file with the matching name.
-I.e. if there are several types/delegates declared in a single files, new files are created for each declaration; if a file name does not match the single type/delegate declaration it contains, then the file is renamed.
+This command is a bulk fix that helps you organize types and/or delegates so that each type/delegate definition is located in a single file with the matching name — that is, if there are several types/delegates declared in a single file, new files are created for each declaration; if a filename does not match the single type/delegate declaration it contains, then the file is renamed.

 All required imports are added in new files; all imports that are no longer necessary are removed from the original files.

-- Press Ctrl+Shift+R and then choose Move Types into Matching Files
+Press Control+Shift+R and then choose Move Types into Matching Files.

 You can also move a single type into the matching file right from the editor using a context action or apply this action in a larger scope (which will give you the same result as performing the refactoring):

 Mismatching type and file names can also be fixed from the editor with a context action:

 You can also move any type to a new or existing file using the Move Type to Another File refactoring.